Bulat-Ziganshin/FastECC/README.md

 ## What

-Almost all existing Reed-Solomon ECC implementations have `O(N^2)` speed behavior, i.e. they can produce N ECC blocks in `O(N^2)` time, thus spending `O(N)` time per block.
+Almost all existing Reed-Solomon ECC implementations employ matrix multiplication and thus have `O(N^2)` speed behavior, i.e. they can produce N ECC blocks in `O(N^2)` time, thus spending `O(N)` time per block.
 F.e. the fastest implementation I know, [MultiPar2], can compute 1000 ECC blocks at the speed ~50MB/s, but only at ~2 MB/s in its maximum configuration, 32000 ECC blocks.
-And 32-bit GF, implemented in the same way, will compute one million ECC blocks at 50 KB/s.
+And computations in GF(2^32), implemented in the same way, will build one million ECC blocks at 50 KB/s.

 The only exception is [RSC32 by persicum] with `O(N*log(N))` speed, i.e. it spends `O(log(N))` time per ECC block.
 Its speed with million ECC blocks is 100 MB/s, i.e. it computes one million of 4 KB ECC blocks from one million of source blocks (processing 8 GB overall) in just 80 seconds.
 Note that all speeds mentioned here are measured on i7-4770, employing all features available in a particular program - including multi-threading, SIMD and x64 support.

 FastECC is open-source library implementing `O(N*log(N))` encoding algorithm.
-Depending on SIMD extension used, it's 4-10 times faster than RSC32, computing million ECC blocks at 400-1000 MB/s.
+Depending on SIMD extension used, it's 7-10 times faster than RSC32, computing million ECC blocks at 700-1000 MB/s.
-Future versions will implement decoding that's also `O(N*log(N))`, although 4-7 times slower than encoding.
+Future versions will implement decoding that's also `O(N*log(N))`, although 1.5-3 times slower than encoding.
 Current implementation is limited to 2^20 blocks, removing this limit is the main priority for future work aside of decoder implementation.